zilin-huang/zilin-huang.github.io/_pages/personal.md

   <h5 style="text-align: left;">Photography</h5>
   <p style="text-align: justify;">
     I have a deep passion for photography, specializing in documentary and journalistic photography.
 My philosophy is: "A photograph is a witness to a moment in history."
 I served as the vice president of the photography association, and regularly contributed photos to the university's official website.
 I am a photographer for Visual China and a member of the Guangzhou Photography Association.
 I also have developed an interest in astrophotography and I am a member of the Astronomy Club.
+This is a collection of postcards I created from my photography work <a href="{{ '/photographic_works/postcards/' | relative_url }}">here</a>找到。

     My journey in photography began with a Nikon D700, followed by a Canon 70D, and later a Canon 6D.
   </p>

   <p style="text-align: justify;">